 $ curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py" .... $ python3 get-pip.py

-Install Python packages with Pip
+Pip Install Python packages

-pip3 install --upgrade pip
+pip install --upgrade pip

 pip to install

 pip install simplejson

-Install Python packages using a requirements.txt file
+Install Python packages system-wide

-requirements.txt file contains a very simple list of dependencies, one per line.
+requirements.txt file contains a simple list of dependencies, one per line.
 In its most simple form, it could look like this: